10 Ways to Create a More Romantic Bedroom

 The color scheme you choose for your bedroom is as important as the decorations.
 The reason is that colors have a way of connecting with emotions.
 Sharon Hanby-Robie and Deb Strubel, authors of Beautiful Places, Spiritual Spaces write, “Decorate your home with the colors you and your family love.
 It doesn’t matter what the latest trends are or what the fashion gurus think.
 What does matter is that you love your home and that your choices make sense for you and your family.”

-If you don’t know what colors and styles you like, start looking through home magazines and catalogs.
-Tear out the pages that have colors and designs you are drawn to.
+If you don’t know what colors and styles you like, start looking through home magazines and tear out the pages that have colors and designs you are drawn to or or create a Pinterest board for inspiration.
 Soon, you will begin to see a pattern develop, and you can use these ideas to decorate your own bedroom.

 4. Use many of your best decorations.